-Policy DME1: Employment Uses In Designated Employment Sites
+Policy DME 1: Employment Uses on Designated Employment Sites

-A) The Council will support employment proposals in Preferred Industrial Locations (PIL) or Industrial Business Parks (IBP), in accordance with relevant policies in the London Plan.
+A) The Council will support employment proposals in Strategic Industrial Locations (SILs) - Preferred Industrial Locations (PIL) or Industrial Business Parks (IBP) - in accordance with relevant policies in the London Plan.

-B) The Council will support industrial and warehousing uses (use classes B2-B8) and Sui Generis uses that are appropriate in an industrial area within Locally Significant Industrial Sites (LSIS).
+B) The Council will support industrial and warehousing uses (uUse cClasses B1 (c), B2 and B8) and Sui Generis uses that are appropriate in an industrial area within Locally Significant Industrial Sites (LSIS).

-C) The Council will support light industrial, office and research & development role (B1 (a), (b), (c) classes) within Locally Significant Employment Locations (LSELs).
+C) The Council will support light industrial, office and research & development roles activities (B1 (a) (b) (c) Use Classes) within Locally Significant Employment Locations (LSELs).

-D) Other uses will be acceptable in LSIS and LSES only where:
+D) Proposals for Oother uses will be acceptable in SILs LSIS and LSELs and on LSIS only where:

-- There is no realistic prospect of the land being used for industrial or warehousing purposes in the future; and - Sites have been vacant and consistently marketed for a period of 2 years; and - The proposed alternative use does not conflict with the policies and objectives of this plan.
+- i) There is no realistic prospect of the land being used for industrial or warehousing purposes in the future; and - ii) Sites have been vacant and consistently marketed for a period of 2 years; and - iii) The proposed alternative use does not conflict with the policies and objectives of this Plan. - iv) Where the site is proposed to be released from its designated land use in this Plan.

-(E) Development adjacent to SILs, LSISs and LSELs must be located and/or designed so as to not to compromise the integrity or operation of these employment areas by inappropriate location of sensitive uses, inadequate mitigation measures, (in particular for noise, vibration and light), configuration of access arrangements or any other activity which may inhibit, or cause the loss of employment land.
+E) Development adjacent to SILs, LSIS and LSELs must be located and/or designed so as to not to compromise the integrity or operation of these employment areas by inappropriate location of sensitive uses, inadequate mitigation measures, (in particular for noise, vibration and light), configuration of access arrangements or any other activity which may inhibit, or cause the loss of employment land.